ga4gh/product-process/product-process.md

         5. Study group activities include:
             1. Broad outreach effort (work with communications team)
             2. Stakeholder engagement
-            3. Consultation with Regulatory-Ethics and Security
+            3. Regulatory-Ethics and Security: initial meeting with representatives of these work streams to complete the combined Regulatory-Ethics and Security questionnaire (noting that it may not be possible to fully complete the questionnaire until later in the development process).
+Tracking of issues should commence.
             4. Consideration of the existing landscape: what products already exist and, if a new product were developed, how would it interoperate?
         6. <a name="basicstudyoutputs">Study group outputs include:</a>
             1. Landscape analysis